 This procedure describes how to verify that the certificate is installed correctly and how to change the protocols for EAP and/or HTTPS:

-- On the ISE console, navigate to Administration > Certificates > Local Certificates, and select the new certificate in order to see its details.
+- On the ISE console, navigate to Administration > Certificates > Local Certificates, and select the new certificate in order to view the details.

 In this example, assume that HTTPS restarts the ISE service.

-- In order to verify certificate status on the ISE server, go to the CLI, and enter this command:
+- In order to verify the certificate status on the ISE server, enter this command into the CLI:

 CLI:> show application status ise

-- Once all services are running, try to log in as an administrator.
+- Once all of the services are active, attempt to log in as an administrator.

 - For a distributed deployment scenario, navigate to Administration > System > Deployment > Node Status on the ISE console, and verify the node status.